 This homemade minestrone soup takes just 10 ingredients and 10 minutes to prep.
 Here’s how we make it:

-- Saute mirepoix.
-Heat oil in dutch oven and add onion, celery, and carrots to pot.
+- Sauté mirepoix.
+Heat oil in a dutch oven or large pot over medium-high heat and add onion, celery, and carrots to pot.
 Cook for 3-4 minutes.
-Add garlic and zucchini and cook for another 3-4 minutes.
+Add the cloves of garlic and zucchini and cook for another 3-4 minutes.
 Season with salt and pepper.

 TIP: Mirepoix is the aromatic base (usually a mix of onion, celery, and carrots) which helps give soups, stews, and other dishes flavor.
 You can easily dice your own, but many stores also carry a pre-cut and prepped version which you can also definitely use if you’re looking for a kitchen shortcut.